port-labs/port-docs/docs/software-catalog/role-based-access-control/permissions-controls.md

 }
 ```

-By default, **Admin** users can approve/decline every new Action of the Blueprint.
+By default, **Admin** users can approve/decline every new action of the Blueprint.
 If necessary, you can change it.
 For example, you can allow **Admins** and specific users to approve/decline the Action `clone_env`:

 ```json showLineNumbers diff
 {